drbean/curriculum/pages/homepage/html/fortunes.md

 Papert: On computers, the biggest thing since reading and writing.
 %
+The generation of random numbers is too important to be left to chance.--sdf.org fortune
+%
 He who laughs last has not yet heard the bad news. --Bertolt Brecht
 %